 Virtual schooling has largely forced moms, not dads, to quit work.
-It will hurt the economy for years
+It will hurt the economy for years.

 As a single mom, Allen, 32, said she has no good options right now.

-“I’m stuck in a bad spot,” said Allen, who spends most of her days helping her sons with homework sheets at the kitchen table, in the home she rents in Malone, New York.
+“I’m stuck in a bad spot,” said Allen, who spends most of her days helping her sons with homework sheets at the kitchen table, in the home she rents in Malone, N.Y.
 “I would pay more for a babysitter than what I would make going back to work."

-When the pandemic first escalated in the spring, women lost more jobs than men because women are more likely to work in restaurants, hair salons, hotels and stores -- the industries hardest hit as people rushed to stay home.
+When the pandemic first escalated in the spring, women lost more jobs than men because women are more likely to work in restaurants, hair salons, hotels and retail stores — the industries hardest hit as people stayed home.
 Over the summer, both men and women saw solid gains as the economy reopened and some jobs returned.

 But that changed in September.
-Just as the school year began, 865,000 women dropped out of the labor force versus only 216,000 men.
+Just as the school year began, 865,000 women dropped out of the labor force, compared with 216,000 men.
 In October, men gained back all their modest September losses, while only about half of women returned.

 “You look down the barrel of an entire school year of remote and hybrid learning and you just want to give up,” said Alicia Sasser Modestino, an economist at Northeastern University.
-"Women are dropping out of work, up and down the income scale.
-We’re seeing surgeons dropping out the labor market and epidemiologists drop out during the pandemic. "
+“Women are dropping out of work, up and down the income scale.
+We’re seeing surgeons dropping out of the labor market and epidemiologists drop out during the pandemic. ”

-Parents, especially mothers, have been forced to chose between their children and their jobs.
-A Washington Post analysis found an especially large employment dip among mothers of elementary-school aged children.
+Parents, especially mothers, have been forced to choose between their children and their jobs.
+A Washington Post analysis found an especially large employment dip among mothers of elementary-school-aged children.
 These moms were counting on their children being in school so they could work.
-They didn’t have other arrangements, and they are finding that their kids can’t handle hours of virtual lessons on their own.
+They didn’t have other arrangements, and they have found that their kids can’t handle hours of virtual lessons on their own.

-The challenge for the next president is how to deal with this “SHE-session” crisis.
+The challenge for the next president is how to deal with this “she-session” crisis.
 For years, policymakers and political leaders have debated how to help blue-collar men who were losing jobs.
 Now the problem is women.

 There are rising calls for the government to prioritize reopening in-person schooling as many other nations around the world, including Canada, have done.

-"Priority number one should be kinds back into school,” said Kathryn Anne Edwards, a labor economist at the RAND Corporation who has been studying women’s careers.
+“Priority number one should be kids back into school,” said Kathryn Anne Edwards, a labor economist at the Rand Corp. who has been studying women’s careers.
 “The younger the kid, the more of a priority it is because they are less likely to be able to do school on their own.”

 When the Centers for Disease Control and Prevention compiled a list of essential industries and workers, educators and child-care providers were notably absent.

-Economists have said the best way to help the overall economy is to control the spread of coronavirus.
+Economists have said the best way to help the overall economy is to control the spread of the coronavirus.
 Covid-19 cases have spiked in the United States to more than 100,000 a day.
-The spike is not only straining the nation’s hospitals, it is also threatens to stall the economic recovery, or cause a backslide as people curb their shopping.
+The spike is not only straining the nation’s hospitals, it is also threatens to stall the economic recovery or cause a backslide as people curb their shopping.

 Many of the job gains women made in October were in hospitality and retail.
-There’s growing concern those jobs could go away again with the rising caseloads.
+There’s growing concern that those jobs could go away again with the rising caseloads.

 “Fifty-nine percent of women’s job gains in October came from leisure and hospitality.
-Will those gains hold if covid cases stay high this winter?” said Michael Madowitz, an economist at the left leaning Center for American Progress who has been tracking women’s labor force participation closely.
+Will those gains hold if covid cases stay high this winter?” said Michael Madowitz, an economist at the left-leaning Center for American Progress who has been tracking women’s labor force participation closely.

 West Virginia’s surprising boom, and bust, tells the story of Trump’s promise to help the ‘forgotten man’

 Monica Marling of Bellaire, Ohio, has been unable to return to her waitressing job since the pandemic began.
-In the spring, Avenue Eats in Wheeling, West Virginia, didn’t need her as business was slow.
-By the fall, Mailing faced a different problem: She has four kids and they all had different versions of virtual and hybrid schooling.
+In the spring, Avenue Eats in Wheeling, W.Va., just over the state line, didn’t need her as business was slow.
+By the fall, Marling faced a different problem: She has four kids, and they all had different versions of virtual and hybrid schooling.
 She and her husband could not make it work.

 “The pandemic didn’t get too stressful for my family until online schooling started.
 That’s when the stress really kicked in,” Marling said.
 “I’ve started to take steps to pull my two youngest out of public school to home-school them.
 The online program is just not working for my family.”